Civilization V - Down the Rabbit Hole

 Civilization V is a complicated game.
 Well, it is and it isn't.
 It's complicated in that there is a lot going on and many different factors to keep in mind.
 As the new ruler of a founding empire, you need to manage your food, productivity, revenue, maintenance costs, population growth, cultural growth, and resource management, among numerous other things.

-It can be difficult to convey this information in a meaningful way for new players to understand it, especially when the gameplay is so pulled-back from the action that is taking place over a vast period of time.
+It can be difficult to convey this information in a meaningful way for new players to understand it, especially when the gameplay is so pulled back from the action that is taking place over a vast period of time.
 It's not like the Dawn of War strategy games where you just need to learn the army's units, their strengths and weaknesses, and the buildings necessary to obtain them.
-Civilization Vhas dozens upon dozens of different military units, in addition to the numerous buildings, wonders, and tech trees available to you to as the leader of an empire that spans thousands of years.
+Civilization V has dozens upon dozens of different military units, in addition to the numerous buildings, wonders, and tech trees available to you to as the leader of an empire that spans thousands of years.

 Nonetheless, there is no excuse for the so-called "tutorial" of Civilization V. It sucks.
-It does nothing more that make you play a round of Civilization V in which you can't save your progress.
-The same tool tips and hints that it gives you in the tutorial can be turned on in the basic game.
+It does nothing more than make you play a round of Civilization V in which you can't save your progress.
+The same tooltips and hints that it gives you in the tutorial can be turned on in the basic game.
 So, there is no tutorial.
 Just play the basic game and learn as you go; I certainly learned a lot more in my game than I did in their tutorial scenario.

 I don't always feel like a tutorial is necessary in games.
-Action games and side-scrollers can usually forgo having to run the player through a series of specific scenarios designed to teach them how to play the game, unless there is an important mechanic that can't be understood through experimentation.
+Action games and side-scrollers can usually forgo having to run the player through a series of specific scenarios designed to teach them how to play the game unless there is an important mechanic that can't be understood through experimentation.
 Games like Civilization V, however, need a tutorial and one that goes over the interface a lot better than what they provide.
-It needs a scenario where it goes in-depth with examples on why you might want to focus on the food resources of your city as opposed to always increasing your productivity or science.
+It needs a scenario where it goes in-depth with examples of why you might want to focus on the food resources of your city as opposed to always increasing your productivity or science.
 This is a strategy game, so it would be helpful if it taught its players some basic strategy essentials with its mechanics.
 All you get are pop-ups from your "advisers" who act as the Navi of the game.
-The info in their tooltips is certainly useful, but when there's so much reading about everything, without any examples through use of the interface or gameplay, it can be difficult to consume and retain the information.
+The info in their tooltips is certainly useful, but when there's so much reading about everything, without any examples through the use of the interface or gameplay, it can be difficult to consume and retain the information.
 The tutorial dialogue boxes may tell you everything you need to know about how to play, but just telling me without showing me makes it a lot tougher to remember everything.

 The one thing I will say is that your advisers, while useless as a tutorial mechanic, are helpful in making decisions as a leader.
 They give you quick information on the status of your world and competition/allies.
-Plus, when ordering a city to construct a building or unit, it's helpful having their icon next to the object they think is best to build next.
+Plus, when ordering a city to construct a building or unit, it's helpful to have their icon next to the object they think is best to build next.
 At times, it helped steer my decision amidst the lengthy list of options.

 Simple-ization

-As complicated as a game that has you building an empire from the beginning of known history can be, the interface does it's best to simplify it to make it more user-friendly.
+As complicated as a game that has you building an empire from the beginning of known history can be, the interface does its best to simplify it to make it more user-friendly.
 I realize I just complained about how the tutorial does a bad job of telling me how everything works and how it took me a while to learn the ropes, but having finally learned the basics enough to control half of my world, I think that the mechanics are a little too simplified to keep the player involved.

 I know that I'm contradicting myself when I say that, but the point I'm trying to make is that the interface itself and the method in which you rule or make decisions is a little too simple for my liking, despite not understanding what it all means.
 The complication of Civilization V comes from the variety of tools and knowing what to build or why.
 Once the mechanics are understood, there's not much left for you to do.
-Sure, you can go to each city and tell them to focus on production, or wealth, or growth, but it's basically just clicking a bullet point to make your city better at a particular resources.
-There's not a whole lot of ruling to be had afterwards.
+Sure, you can go to each city and tell them to focus on production, or wealth, or growth, but it's basically just clicking a bullet point to make your city better at particular resources.
+There's not a whole lot of ruling to be had afterward.

 Civilization V is a complicated game in its theories and strategies.
 It has a lot of mechanics that it does a poor job of teaching you how to use and why you would want to do one thing versus another.
 Yet, the interface itself is so user-friendly, it takes a lot of the involvement out of the gameplay that I would like to have.
 This is probably why I'm more drawn to the Total War strategy games.
 I enjoy controlling my empire on the map, but there's still a lot of micromanaging to be done for my regions and my military.
 For that reason, I think that once you understand the mechanics of both Civilization and Total War, there's still a lot more to learn and challenges to be had in Total War, while the main challenge of Civilization is just figuring out how everything works together.